 A fully developed core curriculum for didactic resident education is covered over the three-year program.
-Lectures are given by the dermatology faculty, Affiliate Faculty, and invited experts in various specific fields.
+Lectures are given by the OHSU Dermatology faculty, community volunteer faculty, affiliate faculty, and invited experts in various specific fields.
 Residents give at least two in depth lectures per year on topics of their choice.

 Dermatopathology Unknown Sessions

 Dermatopathology unknown sessions are held weekly and slides are provided to the residents in advance for review.

 Clinical unknown sessions (Kodachromes) are held monthly and are led by faculty members.

 Journal Clubs are held once per month and review both clinical and basic science journals, as well as articles focused on ethical issues.